SBM Offshore: The FPSO

 The first floating production system was Transworld 58, a converted drilling rig, deployed on the Argyll field in the North Sea in 1975.
-The world’s first Floating Production Storage and Offloading unit, or FPSO, was introduced in 1977.
+The world’s first Floating Production Storage and Offloading unit, or FPSO, was introduced in 1977 with help of SBM and Gusto.
 It served on Shell’s Castellon field in 117 m deep water in the Spanish Mediterranean.
 Delta was basically a Single Buoy Storage in which the 59,000 DWT tanker also served to produce oil, instead of simply loading it from the buoy.
 By the 1976 contract, SBM arranged engineering, procurement, and construction of Delta.

 SBM then fundamentally changed its business model by becoming the owner of an FPSO.
 In 1980 SBM signed a turnkey contract with Amoco for FPSO II, including procurement and conversion of the production tanker.
 The system would be owned by SBM, and leased to Amoco Philippines for a minimum of three years, including operating and maintenance crews.
 It cost 84 million guilders.
 This FPSO was in production for four months in 1981, and during the whole of 1982.
 In 1992 FPSO II was leased out for three years for USD 30 million, the investment for an FPSO was about USD 70 million.

 In 1982 IHC inc. delivered another FPSO to Shell for use on the Tunisian coast.